neuviemeporte/f15se2-ex/README.md

 Problems with the game that were introduces by the port, and to the best of our knowledge are not present in the original.

-1. SAMs seem to be broken, there's a message about a SAM launch and if the radar is nearby, the yellow hud square showing the incoming missile is briefly visible, but disappears soon after that.
 1. In external views sometimes the view is upside down (seems like it depends on the position relative to the horizon?).
 1. The bearing (`BRG`) value in the target screen is broken, mostly stuck on one value even though target is visibly turning.
-1. There's sometimes flickering beneath the left display (map) in the cockpit.
+1. There's sometimes flickering beneath and above the left display (map) in the cockpit.
 1. Shaking in the cockpit after getting hit is too long.
 1. When on the airfield/carrier, can see through to the ground on the sides of the view (exposed by widescreen support).
 Also, aircraft geometry sometimes flickers beneath the player.
 1. Some z-fighting still visible, e.g. on the underside of the player aircraft in external view.